saleor/saleor-dashboard/.changeset/lemon-bats-repeat.md

 "saleor-dashboard": patch
 ---

-Improve ux of issue gift card modal
+You can now open issue gift card modal without any flickering